 As restricted stock and/or performance grants vest over time, recipients will have a higher concentration in their company stock.
 Concentrated company stock positions are inherently risky.
-Even the best of companies can suffer depressed stock prices due to external factors often beyond the control of management.
+Even the best companies can suffer depressed stock prices due to external factors often beyond the control of management.
 Consequently, it is prudent to periodically diversify and reinvest some of these holdings in a balanced portfolio.
 Determining when and how much to diversify can be facilitated by simulating the future consequence of different levels of annual diversification using the StockOpter.com Share Diversification analysis.

-The following tables and charts have been designed to aid in deciding how much to diversify in the short term in order to achieve the desired level of diversification over the longer term.
-They show the value of projected holdings in company stock compared to the projected value of a diversified portfolio over time.
+The following tables and charts have been designed to aid in deciding how many owned/long shares to diversify each year to achieve a desired level of diversification.
+These illustrations show the value of company owned/long shares and vested stock options compared to the value of a diversified portfolio over time.
 This sample Share Diversification Analysis is based on the following assumptions:

 - Stock Price Growth Rate: 5.00 %